-WA ScamNet is run by the Consumer Protection Division of the Department of Mines, Industry Regulation and Safety.
+WA ScamNet is run by the Consumer Protection Division of the Department of Energy, Mines, Industry Regulation and Safety.
 WA ScamNet content and warnings are shared on the Consumer Protection (CP) Western Australia’s Facebook page, which is managed by the CP Media team.
 They are real people, not bots, so please be nice.

 By using or accessing our page, you’re agreeing to Facebook’s terms of service.
 It should also be noted that Consumer Protection is not responsible for the privacy practices of Facebook, which can be found in the Facebook Data Policy.